sonic-needlemouse/Severstal_hackaton_March_2022/README.md

 ## **Structure of the repository**
-- EDA.ipynb - Jupyter notebook with EDA
+- EDA.ipynb - Jupyter notebook with EDA;
-- Fact_PDZ_prediction.ipynb - Jupyter notebook with ML for contractors debt prediction
+- Fact_PDZ_prediction.ipynb - Jupyter notebook with ML for contractors debt prediction;
-- PDZ_prediction_30_days_and_60_90.ipynb - Jupyter notebook with ML for contractors debt prediction within certaqin time window: 30 days, from 60 to 90 days
+- PDZ_prediction_30_days_and_60_90.ipynb - Jupyter notebook with ML for contractors debt prediction within certaqin time window: 30 days, from 60 to 90 days;
-- my_functions.py - py file with self-made functions
+- my_functions.py - py file with self-made functions;
 - severstal_04_main.zip - zip file with all data: internal dataframes, all jupyter notebooks, py files.
 Just download it.
 Unzip.
 And it's ready for work!
-- Final_presentation.pdf - final presentation of our team ("JEDAI")
+- Final_presentation.pdf - final presentation of our team ("JEDAI");
-- jedai_final pitch.mp4 - final pitch
+- jedai_final pitch.mp4 - final pitch.

 ## **What was done**
 - Join of 3 files.
 Each files contatins diffrent amount of fetures (3 years.
-Each year company used more features).
+Each year company used more features);
-- EDA: box plotes, clustering, correlation matrix between features
+- EDA: box plotes, clustering, correlation matrix between features;
-- ML to predict a contractoe with debt or w/o debt.
+- ML to predict a contractors with debt or w/o debt;
+- ML to predict contractors debt within certain time window: 30 days, from 60 to 90 days.

 ## **Lesson learned (what we could do more)**